Posterior asymptotics in Wasserstein metrics on the real line: Consistency with respect to

-The proof of Theorem \ref{thm:consistency2} is very simple as it only needs a single application of the Cauchy--Schwarz inequality.
-However, it requires the moment of order $2p$ to be bounded a posteriori.
-The second approach described below relies on a more complicated proof, but it only needs the moment of order $p+\delta$, for some $\delta > 0$, to be bounded.
-It relies on the \cite{schwartz1965bayes} original approach for the posterior consistency which constructs a sequence of uniformly consistent tests.
-For the construction of tests, we utilize the convergence of the empirical distribution.

-Before that, we address how one can obtain the consistency of the empirical distribution with respect to $W_p$.
-Suppose for a moment that $P_0$ is supported on $[-1,1]$.
-Then, Lemma \ref{lem:D-compact} implies that if $|\bbP_n(F) - P_0(F)|$ is sufficiently small for every $F \in \cP_l$ and $l \leq L$, where $L$ is a large enough constant, then $W_p(\bbP_n, P_0)$ will also be small.
-Since there are various tools to bound the deviation $|\bbP_n(F) - P_0(F)|$, \eg\ the inequality by \cite{hoeffding1963probability}, it is not difficult to prove that the empirical distribution converges to $P_0$ in probability with respect to $W_p$, $1 \leq p < \infty$, with the help of Lemma \ref{lem:D-compact}.

-In case that $P_0$ has an unbounded support, Lemma \ref{lem:W1-unbounded} can be applied for the Wasserstein consistency of $\bbP_n$.
-Indeed, if $|\bbP_n(\pi_m^{-1}(F)) - P_0(\pi_m^{-1}(F))|$ is sufficiently small for every $F \in \cP_l$, $l \leq L$ and $m \leq M$, where $L$ and $M$ are large constants, then $W_p(\bbP_n, P_0)$ will be small.
-Note that $L$ and $M$ can be chosen as large but fixed constants, so the consistency of $\bbP_n$ can be similarly proven using a large deviation inequality such as the Hoeffding's inequality.
-Here, it plays an important role that $M_p(\bbP_n)$ converges to $M_p(P_0)$ by the law of large numbers, because once the $p$th moment of $\bbP_n$ and $P_0$ is bounded, it is relatively easy to prove the Wasserstein consistency, see the proof of Theorem \ref{thm:consistency} and Lemma \ref{lem:W-set1} for details.

-We will construct a uniformly consistent sequence of tests based on the convergence of empirical distribution.
+The second approach constructs a uniformly consistent sequence of tests based on the convergence of empirical distribution.
 The uniformity does not make any problem for the compact support case, \ie\ $P_0([-1,1])=1$ and $P([-1,1])=1$ for every $P$ in the support of the prior $\Pi$.
 If probability measures in the support of the prior have unbounded support, however, problems may happen due to probability measures with large moments.
-This problem can be avoided if the moments are suitably bounded in the posterior, as expressed through condition \eqref{eq:consistency-P} below.
+This problem can be avoided if the moments are suitably bounded a posteriori, as expressed through condition \eqref{eq:consistency-P} below.
+The second approach relies on a rather complicated proof, but it only needs the moment of order $p+\delta$, for some $\delta > 0$, to be bounded.

 \begin{theorem} Assume that the prior $\Pi$ satisfies the KL condition \eqref{eq:KL-support-n}.
 Furthermore, assume that there exist positive constants $K$ and $\delta$ such that $M_{p+\delta}(P_0) < \infty$ and \be \Pi\Big( M_{p+\delta}(P) \leq K \mid X_1, \ldots, X_n \Big) \rightarrow 1 ~ \text{in probability.} \ee Then for every $\epsilon > 0$, \bean \Pi\Big( W_p(P, P_0) > \epsilon \mid X_1, \ldots, X_n\Big) \longrightarrow 0 ~ \text{in probability}. \eean \end{theorem}